SunWeb3Sec/DeFiHackLabs/README.md

 236 incidents included.

+**Disclaimer:**

-This repo is only for the educational purpose.
+This is solely a proof of concept of past DeFi hacked incidents and is intended only for educational purposes.

 Let's make Web3 secure!
 Join [Discord](https://discord.gg/Fjyngakf3h)